Skip to content

 B = employee’s RFI

-• RFI – Fourth Schedule Remuneration; only includes the taxable portion of the travel allowance and company car benefit
+• RFI – Fourth Schedule Remuneration; only includes the taxable portion of the travel allowance and company car benefit.

 C = employee’s own contribution, excluding voluntary contributions